JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 How to Dry Herbs from Your Garden by Hanging Them

-Place these bundles to dry on a clothing line or an herb drying rack, like this one from Amazon.
-The key though is to dry your herbs somewhere cool, dry, and dark.
+The key is to dry your herbs somewhere cool, dry, and dark.
 Light can strip your herbs of that great flavor you're trying to preserve.
 I like to pick a spot away from too much household action to prevent my herbs from gathering dust while they're drying.

 Herbs with more tender leaves like mint are prone to growing mold if exposed to too much moisture.
 Check your herbs regularly and toss any herbs that look like they're starting to mold.